Anomaly Detection based on Markov Data: A Statistical Depth Approach: Introduction

+Several promising applications related to the statistical analysis of Markov paths of variable lengths are also discussed.
+Motivated by practical problems in various domains (\textit{e.g.} health monitoring, quality control, security), we pay particular attention to the task of detecting abnormal trajectories.
+In the numerical experiments that have been carried out, the proposed methodology performs significantly better than pre-existing approaches, paving the way for its use in a wider range of tasks.

 The paper is structured as follows.
-In section \ref{sec:background}, the notion of statistical depth and its applications in multivariate data analysis are briefly recalled, together with the elements of Markov chain theory involved in the subsequent analysis.
-The concept of \textit{statistical depth for Markov sample paths} we propose is introduced in section \ref{sec:markov_depth}, where the main definitions are stated.
-A list of key properties of Markov depth functions is discussed and illustrative examples are documented therein.
-A statistical analysis is also provided.
-Various numerical experiments illustrating the relevance of the notion of Markov depth we propose are presented in section \ref{sec:numerical_experiments}.
-Section \ref{sec:perspectives} collects a few concluding remarks and perspectives for further research, while, due to space limitations, all technical proofs as well as additional discussions and examples are postponed to the Supplementary Material.
+In section \ref{sec:background}, the main notions of statistical depth are briefly recalled alongside basic elements of Markov chain theory.
+In section \ref{sec:markov_depth} we introduce the concept of \textit{Markovian depth function}, we explain how to construct Markovian depth functions based on statistical depths defined on the state space and we study its main properties.
+Various numerical experiments illustrating the relevance of the concept we propose are presented in section \ref{sec:numerical_experiments}.
+Section \ref{sec:perspectives} collects a few concluding remarks and perspectives for further research, while, due to space limitations, all technical proofs as well as additional discussions, examples and applications are postponed to the Appendix.